 "We need to win this game.
 The Jacksons have to go down, okay?"
 A-Rod advised the team.
 "Number one thing I want you to focus on, very simple, look at the baseball and do not stop looking at the baseball."

 Despite Alex's wise words, the Jacksons ended up winning the charity game.

 However, the loss didn't deter Kris' brood from donating to the Watts Community Center.
 In fact, thanks to Kris' many connections, the in-need center got a complete makeover.

 Adidas jumped on the charity project as they felt that "creating safe places to play for kids" could be "life-changing."
 This ideology would explain why the major company agreed to redo the entire outdoor play area.
 As for inside the community center, Bluprint "really went over and beyond with their donation towards the new kitchen."

 Yet, as Kim relayed at the end of the episode, "there's definitely so much more work that has to be done."

 Watch the video above to see everything that went down on this week's episode.

-Watch a brand new episode of Keeping Up With the Kardashians Sunday at 9 p.m., only on E!
+Watch brand new Keeping Up With the Kardashians Mondays 7.30pm, express from the US on E!